Create a beautifully eclectic and chic table with simple flower arrangements for beginners and other tablescape ideas from eclectic bloggers.

 Hi there!
 I’m thrilled you stopped by today.
 I’ve been busy with not-so-fun business tasks that I welcomed an invitation from Monica Wants It to share an eclectic and chic table setting for a seasonal blog hop.
 Flower arranging can be tricky, especially for beginners, so I wanted to share simple flower arrangement ideas along with other seasonal table decors.

 If you are coming from A Designer at Home, welcome.
 I just adore Corinna’s knack for vintage boho style and her amazing talent of mixing layers and patterns.

-Our dining room is a traditional Japanese tatami room called washitu.
+Our dining room is a traditional Japanese tatami room called washitsu.
 It has so many beautiful warm tones and natural elements in the architecture that I wanted to keep this table setting simple with a gorgeous DIY centerpiece.

 How to create an easy faux floral Spring centerpiece:

 - Use a unique bowl or serving dish for the container.
 I used Japanese pottery with a great texture.
 Using a smaller dish makes it easier to put a flower arrangement together until you have more practice.
 If you do go larger, keep it simple by using 2-3 different types of stems.

 - Add floral styrofoam (or any styrofoam on hand) to the bottom of the dish.
 You can also use a florist frog or tape over the opening to create a grid like I did with this flower arrangement.
 You pretty much make a tic-tac-toe or larger grid witht the tape to help keep the stems in place.